Skip to footer content

 numbers.Add(3)

-You can also add a range of elements of a specified collection to the list using the AddRange method:
+You can also add a range of elements from a specified collection to the list using the AddRange method:

 List<int> moreNumbers = new List<int> { 4, 5, 6 };